Swizec/nightowls/manuscript/factors-of-flow.md

 Therefore, coding at night just feels more natural.
 You wouldn't code before 3pm no more than you would drink hard liquor before 3pm.
 It just doesn't feel right.

-### Shifting sleep schedules

-Of course you _could_ code before 3pm, a lot of people do.
-You likely wouldn't lose a bet saying most employed programmers spend a lot of time at work before 3pm.

-But without an external schedule coding at night just feels more natural.
-It's when the fun stuff happens.

-You still need to sleep, though.
-What happens when you go to bed at two in the morning?
-You wake up at ten in the morning, perhaps nine.
-If you're really hardcore even at eight.

-Come evening, you don't feel sleepy until midnight.
-You're just working on something interesting, so you keep working until 1am.
-Or slightly later.

-Eventually your sleep cycle shifts into a different timezone because you keep goign to bed later and later, because you've woken up much later and so on ad infinitum until your alarm clock and society pressure put you in an equilibrium of sorts.

-For a lot of people that equilibrium seems to be waking up at 11am and going to bed at 3am.
-I don't know why.

 ### Other activities